edwardmeng/PowerMapper/Readme.md

         Mapper.RegisterConverter((TSource source)=> convert(source));

+or register converter on the assembly startup

+        public void Configuration(IMappingContainer container)
+        {
+            container.RegisterConverter((TSource source)=> convert(source));
+        }

+*NOTE: All the converters will be compiled automatically when the first type mapping performed.
+So the codes should be placed in assembly startup or application startup.*

 #### Convensions
 The convensions are global used for matching type members(properties and fields) and applied for every type mapping.